Volume I: The Books of the Sun and Moon

 I nodded, solemnly.

-Twenty minutes later, and after a very cramped ride in the Chief’s patrol car, we arrived at the Burnham Building, an 1880’s historic landmark on the corner of Clark and Adams.
+Twenty minutes later, and after a very cramped ride in the back of the Chief’s patrol car, we arrived at the Burnham Building, an 1880’s historic landmark on the corner of Clark and Adams.
 Made from gray limestone blocks and yellow bricks with neo-gothic friezes of lions marching around the base of every story, the building exemplified what Daniel Burnham, one of Chicago’s greatest architects so humbly called a “skyscraper”.
 At one time, it served as his headquarters.
-I stared up at it with admiration.
-Surrounding it stood the modern, blue steel and shining glass high rises made to look exactly alike but with the polish of plate gold.
-They were meant to impress but not worth much beneath their veneer and represented well the general soullessness of Chicago’s financial district.
+I nearly saluted it with admiration surrounded as it was by the unoriginal, blue steel and glass high rises, all identical and shining with the polish of plate gold.
+Meant to impress, beneath their veneer they represented well the soullessness plaguing Chicago’s financial district.

-The Burnham building remained bustling with activity despite the murder already being reported that morning.
+We entered the building.
 Around twenty reporters had overtaken the lobby.
-When he saw them, he turned to me and said, “Not a word, Mister Mulligan.
+When he saw them, Chief Sharp turned to me and said, “Not a word, Mister Mulligan.
 I don’t want the papers getting the idea that we need help from psychics.”

 They began to circle.